bvinoth186/notes/cheat.md

 - for immediate need go for VPN since it can done in few mins (also if you want to encrypt your traffic)
 - VPN goes over internet where as Direct Connect is Intranet
 - Direct Connect is not a site-to-site VPN
+- doesn’t encrypt traffic between vpn and on prime

 # Workspaces